 Despite the rapid advancement of technology, there has been one thorn in the side of every email user for the last several decades: Spam.
 Spam filters have come a long way, but few things are more frustrating than receiving an email alert only to discover junk or a phishing scheme.
 In November 2018, Salesforce took a giant step forward to help combat the scourge of spam through blockchain technology.

-“I’m excited to see where these two powerhouses take this technology!” says Chuck George, Salesforce Practice Lead/IT Recruiting Manager, CSS-Tec, a Contemporary Staffing Company.
+“I’m excited to see where these two powerhouses take this technology!” says Chuck George, Salesforce Manager Director, CSS-Tec, a Contemporary Staffing Company.

 Patenting Blockchain To Combat Altered Email